zahrag/BIOSCAN-1M/README.md

 ###### <h3> Dataset
 BIOSCAN dataset provides researchers with information about insects.
-Three main sources of information published by the BIOSCAN dataset are:
+Three main sources of information published by the BIOSCAN-1M-Insect dataset are:

 ###### <h4> I. DNA Barcode Sequences and Barcode Indexing
 * DNA barcode sequence